-The ten Information Privacy Principles can be found in Schedule 1 of the Privacy and Data Protection Act 2014 (Vic).
-They set out legislative safeguards for the collection, use, disclosure and management of personal and sensitive information.
+Schedule 1 of the Privacy and Data Protection Act (Vic) sets out 10 Information Privacy Principles (IPPs).
+The IPPs are legislative safeguards for the collection, use, disclosure and management of personal and sensitive information.

-The 11 Health Privacy Principles can be found in Schedule 1 of the Health Records Act 2001 (Vic).
-They set out legislative safeguards for the collection, use, disclosure and management of health information.
+Schedule 1 of the Health Records Act (Vic) sets out 11 Health Privacy Principles (HPPs).
+The HPPs are legislative safeguards for the collection, use, disclosure and management of personal and sensitive information.

 Privacy Collection Notice